lroolle/CodingInPython/README.md

-# Life is short, use Python
+# Life is short, Why not Python

 For keeping codes written in Python

+Always but !Often updates